Back to top

 Caveats and Limitations

-Includes only residents in long-stay beds.
-Rolling 4 quarter averages stabilize the rates from quarter-to-quarter variations, especially for smaller facilities, but make it more difficult to detect quarterly changes.
+The results for this indicator include only residents in long-stay beds.
+Rolling four quarter averages stabilize the rates from quarter-to-quarter variations, especially for smaller facilities, but make it more difficult to detect quarterly changes.
+Since residents are assessed on a quarterly basis, each resident can contribute to the indicator up to four times.
 Risk-adjusted values are censored if the denominator is less than 30.
-General limitations when using RAI-MDS data, including random error, coding errors, and missing values.
+General limitations when using RAI-MDS 2.0 data include random error, coding errors and missing values.
 The indicator calculation is based on the Depression Rating Scale (DRS), and measures an increase in the number and frequency of symptoms of depression.
 The indicator does not measure a clinical diagnosis of depression.
-The DRS has low correlation with the Geriatric Depression Scale (GDS) as well as with other instruments.
-[1,2] DRS is limited by a larger floor effect than the Geriatric Depression Scale (GDS).
-[3] In a 2013 study, the DRS was shown to be poor at distinguishing between older adults with and without a medical diagnosis of depression or between older adults who were or were not prescribed antidepressant medications.
-[4] Results for fiscal year 2020/21 should be interpreted with caution as the COVID-19 pandemic may have affected data collection.
-In Ontario, some LTC facilities were unable to complete and/or submit assessments.
-As a result, CIHI received fewer assessments during the pandemic than in previous years.
-Additionally, some facilities experienced a decline in admissions.
-The impact of COVID-19 on the data received by CIHI varies by jurisdiction.
-Readers are encouraged to interpret results, including comparisons and trends over time, with caution.
+The DRS has low correlation with the Geriatric Depression Scale (GDS) as well as with other instruments.[1,2] The DRS is limited by a larger floor effect than the Geriatric Depression Scale (GDS).[3]
+In a 2013 study, the DRS was shown to be poor at distinguishing between older adults with and without a medical diagnosis of depression or between older adults who were or were not prescribed antidepressant medications.[4]
+The COVID-19 pandemic affected many long-term care homes across Ontario, including their ability to complete assessments and/or submit data.
+Available data may vary by jurisdiction and facility.
+Results should be interpreted in the context of the COVID-19 pandemic.

 Comments Detailed